LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network V0.md

 We use $\lambda, \mu$ representing the transaction arrival rates of honest nodes and an attacker to model double-spending attack.
 Besides, our analysis depends on wireless communication protocol, we use $m$ presenting the number of broadcast trasnactions in wireless blockchain network.

-#### Successful Probabilities of Different Attack Strategies
+## Successful Probabilities of Different Attack Strategies

 In this subsection, we analyse the the impacts of different attack strategies for successful attack probability.

-A. Advance Attack Strategy
+### Advance Attack Strategy

 To enhance the successful probability of double-spending attack, an attaker would like to builds a fraudulent subtangle on erliar transactions that will be approved by some other transactions before issuing a target honest transaction.
 The  number of transactions from the start of the honest subtangle to the target transaction is denoted as $N_s$.
 Thus, at time $t_2$, the attacker should issue at least $N_{cw} + N_s$ transactions to succeed.
 Otherwise, to ensure attack successful, the attacker have to catch up $N_{cw} + N_s - N_a$ transactions.
 The catch-up function in this strategy should be given by
 $$C_a(p, q, N_s, N_{cw}, N_a) = \left\{